Comet: Long period

+Long-period comets have highly eccentric orbits and periods ranging from 200 years to thousands or even millions of years.
+They have aphelion greater than 1000 AU.
+Less than a dozen of such comets are observed annually, but studying them is important as a way to learn more about the Oort cloud where they primarily originate.
+Jan Oort himself discovered the key facts about these comets including their nearly parabolic orbits oriented randomly around the Sun.
+Subsequent studies showed that galactic tides and the gravitational push of passing stars are sufficient to create a comet from objects in the Oort cloud.
+About half of these comets are ejected from the Solar System on their first pass by the Sun due to the gravity of the planets.
+As long-period comets approach the Sun their orbital eccentricity oscillates in sync with the orbit of Jupiter and falls as the comet passes the orbit of Uranus.

 As of 2025, three objects have been discovered with an eccentricity significantly greater than one: 1I/ʻOumuamua, 2I/Borisov, and 3I/ATLAS, indicating an origin outside the Solar System.
 While ʻOumuamua, with an eccentricity of about 1.2, showed no optical signs of cometary activity during its passage through the inner Solar System in October 2017, changes to its trajectory—which suggests outgassing—indicate that it is probably a comet.
 On the other hand, 2I/Borisov, with an estimated eccentricity of about 3.36, has been observed to have the coma feature of comets, and is considered the first detected interstellar comet.
 3I/ATLAS has an eccentricity of about 6.1, and also has a coma, indicating that it is also a comet.
 Comet C/1980 E1 had an orbital period of roughly 7.1 million years before the 1982 perihelion passage, but a 1980 encounter with Jupiter accelerated the comet giving it the largest eccentricity (1.057) of any known solar comet with a reasonable observation arc.
-Comets not expected to return to the inner Solar System include C/1980 E1, C/2000 U5, C/2001 Q4 (NEAT), C/2009 R1, C/1956 R1, and C/2007 F1 (LONEOS).

-Some authorities use the term "periodic comet" to refer to any comet with a periodic orbit (that is, all short-period comets plus all long-period comets), whereas others use it to mean exclusively short-period comets.
-Similarly, although the literal meaning of "non-periodic comet" is the same as "single-apparition comet", some use it to mean all comets that are not "periodic" in the second sense (that is, to include all comets with a period greater than 200 years).

 Early observations have revealed a few genuinely hyperbolic (i.e. non-periodic) trajectories, but no more than could be accounted for by perturbations from Jupiter.
 Comets from interstellar space are moving with velocities of the same order as the relative velocities of stars near the Sun (a few tens of km per second).
 When such objects enter the Solar System, they have a positive specific orbital energy resulting in a positive velocity at infinity ($v_{\infty}\!$) and have notably hyperbolic trajectories.
 A rough calculation shows that there might be four hyperbolic comets per century within Jupiter's orbit, give or take one and perhaps two orders of magnitude.